Data protection policy

 This could also include order data (e.g. sales data, business partner history), data relating to the fulfillment of our contractual obligations (e.g. payments), information on your financial situation (e.g. credit status data) and other similar data.

-This data may be collected in particular within the context of a contractual relationship (e.g. purchase and sale of products, services, works), contact made prior to entering into a contract (e.g. offer preparation, contract negotiation) or any other enquiry (e.g. made online, via email or phone, at a trade fair).
+This data may be collected in particular within the context of a contractual relationship (e.g. purchase and sale of products, services, works), contact made prior to entering into a contract (e.g. offer preparation, contract negotiation) or any other enquiry (e.g. made online, via email or phone, at a trade fair or video conference).
 If required for the purpose of fulfilling our contractual or legal obligations, we also process personal data that we permissibly gain access to through public sources (e.g. commercial and association registers, the press, the internet) or that we are sent by other authorised third parties (e.g. credit agencies).

 As the “controller” according to the European General Data Protection Regulation (GDPR) and the German Federal Data Protection Act (BDSG), Gebr.
 Heller Maschinenfabrik GmbH, Gebrüder-Heller-Straße 15, 72622 Nürtingen or the respective group company affiliated to it as per Section 15 of the German Stock Corporation Act (AktG) decides how your personal data is used and for what purpose in accordance with the provisions set out in this data protection policy.